Terms of Service

 • “Customer Data” means, other than Aggregated Statistics, information, data, and other content, in any form or medium, that is submitted by an Authorized User through the SaaS.

-• “Documentation” means Provider’s user manuals, handbooks, and guides relating to the Services provided by Provider to Customer either electronically or in hard copy form/end user documentation relating to the Services.
+• “Documentation” means Provider’s user manuals, handbooks, and guides relating to the Services provided by Provider to Customer, whether electronically, in hard copy form, or as end-user documentation relating to the Services.

-• “Order Form” means the associated order form executed by the Customer that identifies details around Customer’s use of Services.
+• “Order Form” means the associated order form executed by the Customer that identifies details regarding Customer’s use of the Services.

 • “SaaS” means the software-as-a-service offering, as described in an Order Form.